 2004, 48” x 60”, acrylic on specially-prepared canvas

 I love that time somewhere between sunset and dark.
 TWILIGHT reminds me of that.
-Maybe it’s her restful look into nowhere in particular, as though somewhere else.
+Maybe it’s her restful look into nowhere, as though she is somewhere else.

-In a lot of ways, Twilight planted the seeds for my pearl series.
-The similarities are still there: scale, a slightly textured surface, and painted with color-shifting pigments – in case, from blue to violet as light changes throughout the day.
+In many ways, Twilight planted the seeds for my pearl series.
+The similarities are still there: scale, a slightly textured surface, and painted with color-shifting pigments – in this case, from blue to violet as light changes throughout the day.

-While I painted Twilight in 2004, she remains among my favorites, probably for her boldness and strength, all the while calm in the midst of it all.
+While I painted Twilight in 2004, she remains among my favorites, probably for her boldness and strength, calm in the midst of it all.
 Possibly too, because the painting is large – four feet x five feet – representing my muse about twice life-size.